CADT-REPO/QuizVenture/README.md

     ```sh
     cd QuizVenture
     ```
+3. Check out the branch `developed`, the default branch, to see the latest code.
-3. Run the project Scene
+4. Run the project Scene
 - Open Unity Hub
 - Click `Add` button
 - Choose `Add project from Disk`